 English-Spanish Sworn / Legal Translator

-London-based professional Sworn / Legal English-Spanish translator with more than 15 years of experience and with a Graduate Diploma in Law (GDL).
+Professional Sworn / Legal English-Spanish translator with more than 15 years of experience in legal translation.
+Graduate Diploma in Law (GDL).
 Specialising in trusts, contracts and company law.
-Translation services for law firms, notary's offices, Legal departments and language service providers.
-Appointed Sworn English-Spanish and Spanish-English Translator-Interpreter (Traductor-Intérprete Jurado de Inglés) by the Spanish Ministry of Foreign Affairs and Co-operation in 2003.
-Extensive knowledge of Spanish law gained through continuous professional development.
-Currently registered with the Consulate of Spain in London.
+Translation services for law firms, notary's offices, Legal departments and consulting firms.
+Appointed Sworn English-Spanish and Spanish-English Translator-Interpreter (Traductor-Intérprete Jurado de Inglés) by the Spanish Ministry of Foreign Affairs in 2003.
 Official certified (sworn) Spanish translations accepted by Spanish Courts, embassies, universities and other official bodies and authorities.
-Fast service.
 Author of a bilingual blog on legal English-Spanish translation.
 Offering one-to one Legal Spanish lessons.
 Offices in London and the Canary Islands.

 Few facts about me

 - Bachelor's Degree in Translation and Interpreting by Pontificia Comillas University of Madrid (ICAI-ICADE), with a focus on legal-financial English-Spanish, Spanish-English and French-Spanish translation (2002).

 - Graduate Diploma in English Law (GDL) by BPP University (London, 2016).